 Account-based marketing uses personalized marketing and sales efforts on a focused set of strategic accounts.
 Essentially, ABM inverts the standard demand generation process.

 While demand generation starts by creating the content and messaging before distributing it among the relevant channels, account-based marketing begins with the target already in mind, or “the who.”
-Account-based marketing focuses on which accounts are most likely to become their best-fit customers.
+Account-based marketing focuses on which accounts will most likely become their best-fit customers.

-As a marketer, once you have identified who your target accounts are, you can create highly personalized content relevant to those accounts you’ve targeted and select the right channels and strategies to reach the right people or persona within those accounts.
+As a marketer, once you have identified your target accounts, you can create highly personalized content relevant to those accounts you’ve targeted and select the proper channels and strategies to reach the right people or persona within those accounts.

-You can do this by enabling users to generate highly qualified leads, craft personalized buying journeys, and increase customer lifetime value by building further opportunities for in-pipeline accounts.
+You can enable users to generate highly qualified leads, craft personalized buying journeys, and increase customer lifetime value by building further opportunities for in-pipeline accounts.
 ABM benefits include allowing users to combine their prospect data with real-time customer experience technologies to facilitate an account-based marketing strategy.

-In this guide, we intend to clarify and elaborate on the steps and strategies involved in Account-based marketing.
+This guide will clarify and elaborate on the steps and strategies involved in account-based marketing.

 Looking for more ways to speed up your revenue?
-It is critical to implement the Revenue Acceleration Process when working with account-based marketing.
+Implementing the Revenue Acceleration Process when working with account-based marketing is critical.
 Check out our Revenue Acceleration Manifesto.

 Why You Need Account-Based Marketing

-One major benefit to choosing account-based marketing is the synchronicity that it creates between your marketing team and your sales team.
-When both the sales and marketing focus on the account itself, it’s much easier to align their messaging.
+One significant benefit to choosing account-based marketing is the synchronicity it creates between your marketing and sales teams.
+When both sales and marketing focus on the account itself, aligning their messaging is much easier.

-Account-based marketing is a strategy that makes it more accessible to help all marketers form higher-quality relationships with accounts before you move into sales.
-Account-based marketing also aims to create a zero-waste marketing system by focusing on quality over quantity thus creating a pipeline filled with high-quality account leads.
+Account-based marketing is a strategy that makes it more accessible to help all marketers form higher-quality relationships with accounts before they move into sales.
+Account-based marketing also aims to create a zero-waste marketing system by focusing on quality over quantity, thus creating a pipeline filled with high-quality account leads.

 These leads are nurtured with personalized campaigns and lead to high-quality customer relationships.
 The ABM approach can also identify up-sell or cross-sell opportunities and outline those who might be a risk.

 Account-based marketing is not for everyone.
-However, your campaigns’ results can be phenomenal when you follow the steps that are done correctly.
+However, your campaigns’ results can be phenomenal when you follow the steps correctly.

-First we are going to highlight some of the benefits of using and utilizing account-based marketing.
+First, we will highlight some benefits of using and utilizing account-based marketing.

 4 Key Benefits of ABM Management.

-- Synchronizing your sales and marketing: Account-Based Marketing (ABM) requires that both the marketing and sales teams collaborate to create meaningful content and experiences for your target accounts.
+- Synchronizing your sales and marketing: Account-Based Marketing (ABM) requires the marketing and sales teams to collaborate to create meaningful content and experiences for your target accounts.

 - Targeted marketing efforts: Your marketing efforts will be laser-focused on high-value accounts.
 We like to think of this as quality over quantity.
-You will waste less time chasing unproductive leads, and more time closing deals.
-This is especially helpful in cases where all you may need is one big deal to make it through the rest of your year.
+You will waste less time chasing unproductive leads and more time closing deals.
+This is especially helpful in cases where you may need one big deal to make it through the rest of your year.

-- Shorter Sales Cycles: While the typical B2B cycle involves multiple stakeholders, which will often slow down the sales cycle.
-With Account-Based Marketing, your focus is on nurturing the key decision-makers within the account.
+- Shorter Sales Cycles: The typical B2B cycle involves multiple stakeholders, often slowing down the sales cycle.
+With account-based marketing, you focus on nurturing the key decision-makers within the account.
 This allows you to speed up your sales cycles.

 - More efficient use of marketing dollars: The adage you need to spend money to make money is relevant here.
-While Account-Based Marketing can end up being more costly than other forms of marketing upfront, It is worth its weight in returns.
-This is largely due to the hyper-targeted nature of this approach, in which you can use it to maximize the value of your largest accounts via upselling and cross-selling.
+While ABM can become more costly than other forms of marketing upfront, It is worth its weight in returns.
+This is due mainly to the hyper-targeted nature of this approach, which you can use to maximize the value of your largest accounts via upselling and cross-selling.

-The key thing to keep in mind about account-based marketing is that it thrives on personalization and relevance.
-Now that we’ve covered the basic steps to identifying and marketing to your target, you might be asking what kind of strategies and tactics would be best to implement?
+The critical thing to remember about account-based marketing is that it thrives on personalization and relevance.
+Now that we’ve covered the basic steps to identifying and marketing your target, you might ask what strategies and tactics would be best to implement.

 How do we start?
 Where do we go from here?
-Well, To help you out with that, we’ve put together some account-based marketing tactics and strategies below for you and your team to consider implement to achieve your personalization and relevance goals.
+To help you with that, we’ve put together some account-based marketing best practices and strategies below for you and your team to consider implementing to achieve your personalization and relevance goals.

 1. Create account-specific offers

-One of the most important account-based marketing tactics is one of the most straightforward: Secure organizational ABM alignment.
+One of the most crucial account-based marketing tactics is one of the most straightforward: secure organizational ABM alignment.

 2. Create deals aimed at securing a meeting

-Create deals or offers aimed at your target with the intentions of getting your foot in the door.
+Create deals or offers aimed at your target to get your foot in the door.

-For instance, if you work in a web design and/or marketing agency, you can send your prospect or target account a short video or a summary of your team’s analysis of their website.
-This will include information from your findings such as its strengths, weaknesses, and the data on how it’s performing against the competition.
+For instance, if you work in a web design or marketing agency, you can send your prospect or target account a short video or a summary of your team’s analysis of their website.
+This will include information from your findings, such as its strengths, weaknesses, and the data on how it’s performing against the competition.

-If your research has indicated that conversion is a ‘pain point’ or concern for your target account, then you’ll want to consider offering to show them what the best companies in their industry are doing to reach their own conversion goals.
+Suppose your research has indicated that conversion is a pain point or concern for your target account.
+In that case, you’ll want to consider offering to show them what the best companies in their industry are doing to reach their own conversion goals.

 3. Use remarketing to your advantage